 The pre-trends in counties with high exposure to intermediate input sanctions from 2013 to 2015 deserve more discussion.
-Counties with high exposure to intermediate input sanctions specialize in heavy industries such as machinery, metals and chemicals.
-These sectors are prioritized by North Korea's ten-year strategic development plan (2011-2020).
-(Hong, 2018) Therefore, it is possible that the positive pre-trends are caused by extra resources allocated to these counties.
+Counties with high exposure to intermediate input sanctions specialize in heavy industries such as metals and chemicals, which could be prioritized by North Korea's strategic development plan (2011-2020).
+It is possible that the positive pretrends are caused by extra resources allocated to these counties.
 At the same time, we see a significant decline in night light in these counties after the 2016-17 sanctions if we use 2014 (or later years) as the benchmark year.
 The results are presented in columns 4-6 of Table 3.
-In column 6, while the export sanction coefficient is close to that in column 3 the input sanction coefficient is -0.428 and now statistically significant at the 10% level.
-Such a decline can be explained by either a reversal of the strategic development plan (resources are allocated away from these counties) or a negative impact of the intermediate input sanctions.
-In a rare move, Kim Jong-un admitted the failure of the national economic development plans and attributed the failure to "external factors" during his opening speech of the 8th Congress of the Worker's Party on January 6, 2021.
-Therefore, though the negative effects of the input sanctions are confounded by the pre-sanction trends and a potential reversal of the trends in 2017, some of the negative effects may well be driven by the sanctions.
+In column 6, while the export sanction coefficient is close to that in column 3 the input sanction coefficient is -0.470 and now statistically significant at the 5% level.
+Such a decline can be explained by either a reversal of the strategic development plan (resources are allocated away from these counties) or a negative impact of the intermediate input sanctions.19 Though it is hard to know to which extent each sector is supported by the strategic development plan during this entire period, we obtain a list of strategic sectors in the 2016-2020 Five-Year Economic Strategy and create an alternative input exposure measure excluding these sectors.20 Compared to the baseline estimates using the 2013-2019 long difference, using this alternative measure suggests a more negative impact of the input sanctions (-0.422 instead of -0.200, see column 10 of Table B-9).
+Therefore, we believe that some of the negative effects may well be driven by the sanctions.